 The big, well-known markets have a great atmosphere, but you might also like to support one of the smaller neighbourhood markets.

-Some of Berlin’s Christmas markets are more suited to families, others more for the after-work crowd, or you can find themed markets like the eco-friendly Christmas market or the Scandinavian market.
+Some are more suited to families, others more for the after-work crowd, or you can find themed markets like the eco-friendly or Scandinavian markets.

 If you’re staying somewhere central, Gendarmenmarkt is a great choice.
-Towards the east, the Alexanderplatz Christmas market is popular.
-If you’re in the west, there’s a huge Christmas market near Kurfustendamm or head slightly further out to Charlottenburg Palace.
+The Alexanderplatz Christmas Market is popular in the eastern part of the city, or if you’re in the west, there’s a huge Christmas market near Kurfustendamm.

 1. Gendarmenmarkt Christmas Market

-Update: Due to construction in the square, the Christmas market has temporarily moved to nearby Babelplatz.
+Update: Due to construction in the square, the Christmas market has temporarily moved to nearby Bebelplatz.
 The market will return to Gendarmenmarkt in 2025.

-Berlin Christmas Market dates: 21st November to 31st December 2022.
+Gendarmenmarkt Christmas Market dates: 27 November to 31st December 2023.

 Reason to visit: Gourmet cuisine in heated tents.
 Arts and crafts tent.
 New Year’s Eve fireworks.